World Science Festival

 The World Science Festival is an annual science festival hosted by the World Science Foundation, a 501(c)(3) nonprofit organization based in New York City.
 There is also an Asia-Pacific event held in Brisbane, Australia.

-The foundation's goal is to create a broad public that is 'informed about science, inspired by its wonder, convinced of its value, and willing to consider its impact on the future."
+The foundation's goal is to create a broad public that is "informed about science, inspired by its wonder, convinced of its value, and willing to consider its impact on the future."

 History

-The festival was founded and established by Brian Greene, professor of mathematics and physics at Columbia University and author of several science books (including The Elegant Universe, and The Hidden Reality); and Tracy Day, a four-time National News Emmy Award-winning journalist, who has produced live and documentary programsfor the nation's most prominent television news departments.
+The festival was founded and established by Brian Greene, professor of mathematics and physics at Columbia University and author of several science books (including The Elegant Universe, and The Hidden Reality); and Tracy Day, a four-time National News Emmy Award-winning journalist, who has produced live and documentary programs for the nation's most prominent television news departments.
 Greene is now chairman of the World Science Foundation and Day is executive of the World Science Festival.

 The festival's events are rooted in science, but also meet the production standards of professional television and live theater events.
 Founding benefactors include the Simons Foundation, the Alfred P. Sloan Foundation, and the John Templeton Foundation.